NixOS/nix.dev/maintainers/responsibilities.md

 ## Take ownership

-Maintain your entry in the [`CODEOWNERS`] file in the respective repository.
+The team has entries in the [`CODEOWNERS`] file in the respective repositories.
-GitHub will then request reviews for pull requests that change files you own.
+GitHub will request reviews for pull requests that change files the team owns.

 [`CODEOWNERS`]: https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners

+Team members can review and approve changes, which then have to merged by the team lead, since GitHub currently does not allow more granular permission management.
-As a maintainer, you are responsible for the code you approve and merge.
+As a maintainer, you and the team lead are responsible for the changes you approve.
 Make sure to follow up on bugs and regressions in the code you maintain.

 Respond to `@` mentions on GitHub, Discourse, and Matrix within reasonable time.